HHSAPCompSci2020/capstone-project-66-smart/docs/README - Dungeons and Magnums - Ryan Lee, Kumar Chandra, Spencer Ye.txt

 Actor
 An actor is an entity that can move and has physics that bounce it back when it collides with another object, extends Entity class
+MovingActor
+An actor with built in acceleration physics
 Enemy
-Extends Actor, the enemy that attempts to damage and kill the user EnemyAI
+Extends Actor, the enemy that attempts to damage and kill the user RangedEnemy
+Represents a enemy that can attack from range
+Bat
+Represents an enemy with a bat sprite
+Witch
+Represents an enemy with a witch sprite
+Goblin
+Represents an enemy with a goblin sprite
+Damage
+Represents the damage that can be given to an actor EnemyAI
 The program that controls the enemies to attack the player Player
 Extends Actor, the player is the user and can interact with the game environment with abilities, weapons, and different classes
 Knight
-Extends Player, has class specific abilities, knight is more tanky than the other classes Mage
+Extends Player, knight is more tanky than the other classes Mage
-Extends Player, has class specific abilities, mage is less tanky than the other classes, but can deal more damage Rogue
+Extends Player, mage is less tanky than the other classes, but can deal more damage Rogue
-Extends Player, has class specific abilities, rouge is more tanky than mage, but less tanky that the knight, Rouge has better movement than the other classes
+Extends Player, rouge is more tanky than mage, but less tanky that the knight, Rouge has better movement than the other classes
 Obstacle
 Extends Entity and implements Collideable, blocks the Player and other Actors from movement and bounces them back when they collide
 Room